tonethar/IGME-330-Master/notes/canvas-sprites-6.md

 - Go get your *canvas-sprites-4-HW.html* code - this is the one that uses ES6 classes and ES6 modules
 - We are going to transpile all of that ES6 code to ES5 so that it will run on all recent browsers, even ones that don't know about ES6
+- **Important: make sure there are not any spaces anywhere in the path (folder names) to your files - that ticks off webpack sometimes**

  **1) Install Node.js and the Node Package Manager (npm)**